metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `guest_mapping_passthrough` (Map of String) GuestMappingPassthrough will create an efficient guest topology based on host CPUs exclusively assigned to a pod.
-The created topology ensures that memory and CPUs on the virtual numa nodes never cross boundaries of host numa nodes.
+- `guest_mapping_passthrough` (Map of String) GuestMappingPassthrough will create an efficient guest topology based on host CPUs exclusively assigned to a pod.The created topology ensures that memory and CPUs on the virtual numa nodes never cross boundaries of host numa nodes.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--cpu--realtime"></a>